 Objective vs. Subjective Data Examples

-Objective data considers only what can be directly observed, counted or otherwise measured.
-Subjective data involves taking into account perceptions, feelings and reactions.
+Objective data considers only what can be directly observed, counted, or otherwise measured.

 - A follow-up question on the same survey that asks respondents to explain why they support some candidates and why they don't support others provides subjective information about voter motivation.